Sinkasha/Reflections/src/site/notes/Reflections Campaign/Encyclopedia - World of Reflections/Religion of Faltera.md

 In modern day, [[Reflections Campaign/Encyclopedia - World of Reflections/NPCs/The Order of the Fish\|The Order of the Fish]] worship Nyarlathotep.

+Nyarlathotep has 8 Sinister Vows, who are super loyal followers of Nyarlathotep.
+Not much is known about them as history has been intentionally obfuscated.
+3. King Hades, Ruler of the Plane of Hades, is the third vow of Nyarlathotep.
+In order to summon him, one must carry out a specific divine ritual.
+Its requirements include 3 severed heads, dried roots and ashes of the roots of a petricite tree in [[Reflections Campaign/Encyclopedia - World of Reflections/The Kingdom of Fusilla#Geimshall Woods\|Geimshall Woods]].
+The ritual takes 2 hours and requires immense concentration, hand gestures, and a summoning circle.
+According to [[Reflections Campaign/Encyclopedia - World of Reflections/NPCs/Astrid von Novis\|Astrid von Novis]], Hades is just a personification.

 ##### God of Life: Unnamed
 *Depreciated God of Life*
+In their prime, the God of Life was equal in power to Nyarlathotep.
 The God of Life's worshippers were mostly in the northern regions of Faltera, including Frostwind, Hyritia, and stretching into Fusilla.
+There is a theory in academic circles that [[Reflections Campaign/Encyclopedia - World of Reflections/Religion of Faltera#God of Life Yddris\|Yddris]] and [[Reflections Campaign/Encyclopedia - World of Reflections/Religion of Faltera#God of Death Nyx\|Nyx]] are two halves of the depreciated God of Life.

+##### God of Consciousness: Unnamed
+*IDK where bro went*
+The God of Consciousness does not like Nyarlathotep, as one can't be conscious when they are dead.
+They are equal in power to Nyarlathotep.

 [^1]: As a note to the readers, these names are merely inspiration, and should not be taken as to assume that these deities are exactly like the mythological counterparts.
 These are namesakes and you should not necessarily draw upon prior knowledge of these gods as that will not necessarily give you more insight into how they function in Faltera.